Depression and addiction often go hand in hand therefore there is a need for us to know how to cope and manage depression.

-- Yoga.
 Yoga combines deep breathing and stretching to improve flexibility and relaxation.
 Other activities to consider are Tai Chi and Qigong (both are martial arts).

 Take slow, deep breaths to distract you from your surroundings.
 Controlling your breathing also helps you to focus on your body in a more positive manner.